gabriel-cacayan/js-cheatsheet/README.md

 foo(); // "bar"

 function foo() {
-  console.log('bar');
+  console.log("bar");
 }

 /* Function expression */
 baz(); // TypeError: baz is not a function

-var baz = function() {
+var baz = function () {
-  console.log('bar2');
+  console.log("bar2");
 };
 ```

 > **Explanation:** If you hoist (call) your variable before defining it, it will say undefined.It's first needs to be defined and then called.
 But functions by themselves can be hoisted at the top (not in case of being declared in a variable) so if you call a function before declaring it it will work.
 But not in variable AT ANY CASE.

 <p align="right">
   <a href="https://github.com/gabriel-cacayan/js-cheatsheet#fire-js-cheatsheet-octocat">